dannguyen/journalism-syllabi/README.md

         <h5>Law, Order & Algorithms » 2016; Winter <br>
             <a href="https://5harad.com/mse330/">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>Data and algorithms are rapidly transforming law enforcement and criminal justice, including how police officers are deployed, how discrimination is detected, and how sentencing, probation, and parole terms are set.
-Modern computational and statistical methods offer the promise of greater efficiency...</em></p>
+        Data and algorithms are rapidly transforming law enforcement and criminal justice, including how police officers are deployed, how discrimination is detected, and how sentencing, probation, and parole terms are set.
+Modern computational and statistical methods offer the promise of greater efficiency
+        </small></p>

         <p>Instructors: Sharad Goel, Maya Perelman, Ravi Shroff</p>
     </td>
     <td>
-        Stanford University
+        <small>Stanford University</small>
     </td>
   </tr>